ubuntu 16.04 xenial xerus

 Last week the first point release for Ubuntu 16.04 LTS triggered the update on my 14.04 computer and I went for it.
 There are several questions that pop up and need an answer for the upgrade to continue, so it’s an attended upgrade.
 I didn’t pay too much attention to what was upgraded, removed, not supported, etc, I just figured I would figure out whatever I need to.

-Drupal 6 did work because 16.04 ships with Php7, but it was easy enough to install Php5.6, with the help of this repository (the guy is an official packager for Debian) so now I again have a local copy of my website.
+Drupal 6 didnt work out of the box because 16.04 ships with Php7; but it was easy enough to install Php5.6, with the help of this repository (the guy is an official packager for Debian) so now I again have a local copy of my website.

 I also needed to upgrade Logitech Media Server to 7.9, which is a beta version, but once installed, my Slimserver – the thing that got me into linux so many years ago – started working again right away.